 Dr Peter Coventry is a senior lecturer in health services research with the Mental Health and Addiction Research Group (MHARG) at the University of York’s Department of Health Sciences.
-He holds a joint appointment with the Centre for Reviews and Dissemination.

 Peter is also an active collaborator with the Cochrane Common Mental Disorders group.

 Pete’s research focuses on understanding ways to improve integration of healthcare for people with multiple mental and physical health problems.
 It has a twin approach:

 SCEPTRE (Promoting Smoking CEssation and PrevenTing Relapse) is a 6-year programme funded by the NIHR focusing on developing strategies to support people with serious mental illness to become or stay smokefree after discharge from a mental health in-patient stay.
 Pete will be leading the process evaluation that is part of a definitive trial of candidate behaviour change techniques.